ui-schema/ui-schema/README.md

 >
 > You're **exploring an [upcoming version](https://github.com/ui-schema/ui-schema/discussions/184#discussioncomment-3100010)**!
 If you spot odd behaviour or have feedback, please [open an issue](https://github.com/ui-schema/ui-schema/issues/new?template=bug.md&title=0.5.x%40next%20Bug%20&labels=bug&type=bug).
 >
 > The new documentation is not yet completed, the repository includes [a basic migration guide from 0.4.x to 0.5.x](./packages/docs/src/content/updates/v0.4.0-v0.5.0.md), the below examples are updated for 0.5.x, while the published documentation is still for 0.4.x.
-[Preview the new docs locally](./CONTRIBUTING.md).
+You can [preview the new docs locally](./CONTRIBUTING.md#documentation-app) by setting up the repo.
 >
 > To use the `next` version you must specify the exact version or use `@ui-schema/ui-schema@next` during installation.